jxcore/jxcore/docs/plain/jxcore-tasks.markdown

     > jx mt:keep hello.js

-We have written a blog post showing How to turn your existing application into a multithreaded one with a few lines of code.
+We have written a blog post showing How to turn your existing application into a multi-threaded one with a few lines of code.

 See also general description of JXcore [multithreading](jxcore-feature-multithreading.markdown).